 Federal records reviewed by WCW show that in 2015, more than 1,100 beagles, hounds, and mixed-breed dogs—even puppies—were subjected to experiments in government laboratories operated by the Department of Veterans Affairs (VA), Department of Defense (DOD), Food and Drug Administration (FDA), National Institutes of Health (NIH) and the Centers for Disease Control and Prevention (CDC).
 Hundreds of the dogs were subjected to experiments involving significant pain and distress.

-WCW’s review also found that four of the five federal agencies using dogs in experiments—the VA, DOD, FDA and CDC—do not publish any information about how much they spend on dog experiments, or how and why dogs are used.
-NIH publishes this information, and for one of the few projects for which data is available it spent $5.95 million since 2011 to give dogs heart attacks.
-Other recent experiments include exposing dogs to anthrax, repeatedly forced dogs vomit, and drilled into dogs’ skulls and damaging their brains.
+WCW’s review also found that four of the five federal agencies using dogs in experiments—the VA, DOD, FDA, and CDC—do not publish any information about how much they spend on dog experiments, or how and why dogs are used.
+NIH publishes this information, and for one of the few projects for which data is available, it spent $5.95 million since 2011 to give dogs heart attacks.
+Other recent experiments include exposing dogs to anthrax, repeatedly forcing dogs to vomit, and drilling into dogs’ skulls and damaging their brains.

 “Taxpayers being forced to pay untold millions for abusing dogs in government experiments have a right to know what’s being done and what it costs,” said Anthony Bellotti, founder and president of WCW.
 “Agencies are secretively spending to death on dog experiments that a majority of Americans want defunded and phased out.”